 Tidbits:

-Anywayyyy, this serving size was good for one really hungry person if this is the only thing you are eating, or maybe two people if this is sort of a “heavy side dish.”
-What motivated me to make this sauce is that I got some AMAZING pumpkin gnocchi from Whole Foods.
+This serving size was good for one really hungry person if this is the only thing you are eating, or maybe two people if this is sort of a “heavy side dish.”
+What motivated me to make this sauce is that I got some pumpkin gnocchi from Whole Foods.
 I got a little over half of a pound of it, and used all of it with this serving of sauce, so you can get an idea of the proportions.
 I know this would also go really well with butternut squash ravioli (~6-8 medium raviolis, depending on how saucy you like things), which might be a little easier to find.
 By the way, one huge plus to this sauce, is it takes maybe 10 minutes at the most, more like 5.
 So definitely get your pasta/gnocchi started first.

 Ingredients: